Charles Hermite: Life

 Hermite obtained his secondary education at Collège de Nancy and then, in Paris, at Collège Henri IV and at the Lycée Louis-le-Grand.
 He read some of Joseph-Louis Lagrange's writings on the solution of numerical equations and Carl Friedrich Gauss's publications on number theory.

 Hermite wanted to take his higher education at École Polytechnique, a military academy renowned for excellence in mathematics, science, and engineering.
 Tutored by mathematician Eugène Charles Catalan, Hermite devoted a year to preparing for the notoriously difficult entrance examination.
 In 1842 he was admitted to the school.
 However, after one year the school would not allow Hermite to continue his studies there because of his deformed foot.
 He struggled to regain his admission to the school, but the administration imposed strict conditions.
 Hermite did not accept this, and he quit the École Polytechnique without graduating.

-In 1842, Nouvelles Annales de Mathématiques published Hermite's first original contribution to mathematics, a simple proof of Niels Abel's proposition concerning the impossibility of an algebraic solution to equations of the fifth degree.

-A correspondence with Carl Jacobi, begun in 1843 and continued the next year, resulted in the insertion, in the complete edition of Jacobi's works, of two articles by Hermite, one concerning the extension to Abelian functions of one of the theorems of Abel on elliptic functions, and the other concerning the transformation of elliptic functions.

 After spending five years working privately towards his degree, in which he befriended eminent mathematicians Joseph Bertrand, Carl Gustav Jacob Jacobi, and Joseph Liouville, he took and passed the examinations for the baccalauréat, which he was awarded in 1847.
-He married Joseph Bertrand's sister, Louise Bertrand, in 1848.
+He married Bertrand's sister, Louise, in 1848.

 In 1848, Hermite returned to the École Polytechnique as répétiteur and examinateur d'admission.
 In July 1848, he was elected to the French Academy of Sciences.
 In 1856 he contracted smallpox.
 Through the influence of Augustin-Louis Cauchy and of a nun who nursed him, he resumed the practice of his Catholic faith.
 From 1862 to 1873 he was lecturer at the École Normale Supérieure.
 In 1869, he succeeded Jean-Marie Duhamel as professor of mathematics, both at the École Polytechnique, where he remained until 1876, and at the University of Paris, where he remained until his death.
 Upon his 70th birthday, he was promoted to grand officer in the French Legion of Honour.

 He was elected to honorary membership of the Manchester Literary and Philosophical Society in 1892. on the same date as Charles Friedel, also of the Sorbonne.

-Hermite died in Paris on 14 January 1901, aged 78.
+On his last days Hermite suffered from a bout of asthma, a weak appetite, and poor sleep.
+He died in Paris on 14 January 1901, aged 78.